source-hub-org/logo-forge/README.md

 ## Features

-- Generate PNG images with transparent backgrounds
+- Generate PNG or SVG images with transparent backgrounds
 - Customize site name and slogan with different fonts, sizes, colors, and positions
 - Support for Google Fonts with automatic font downloading and caching
 - Adjustable letter spacing and word spacing for perfect typography
-- Automatic image trimming to remove excess transparent space
+- Automatic image trimming to remove excess transparent space for both PNG and SVG formats
+- SVG output with options for font embedding or linking to Google Fonts

 ## Installation